UofSC offers undergraduate and graduate degrees in piano pedagogy, and the curriculum

-of piano pedagogy.
-Faculty serve as mentors to student teachers and provide varied
+The piano pedagogy faculty serve as mentors to student teachers and provide varied

 opportunities for them to work with children and adults both privately and in groups.

-and are committed to high standards in the balance of traditional piano
+In addition, they are committed to high standards in the balance of traditional piano

-teaching coupled with the latest advances in keyboard technology and instructional materials.
+teaching coupled with the latest advances in keyboard technology and instructional

 Pedagogy students regularly observe faculty and other students in instructional arenas